How Do I Tape Down a Cable? – The Complete Guide to Taping Down Cables with Gaff Tape and other Solutions

 Above, we concluded that gaffers tape is really the only usable tape for stage use, and it’s what we’re going to use for our cables.

-But when can we get away without taping cables down at all?
+But when can we avoid taping cables down at all?

 If you just need to run 1 or 2 small cables, just sweep them “under the rug” at doorways.

-The 2nd way you can get away without taping small cables is around doors.
+The second way you can avoid taping down small cables is running them around doors.

 If you have a modern look, you can do this on a temporary basis with a goalpost design made out of lighting truss with sandbags.